Alanpro2099/CloudFormation_s3/README.md

-### Create a s3 bucket through cloud formaiton by Git actions
+### Create a s3 bucket through AWS CloudFormaiton by Git Actions